bell-kevin/UsedCarAutoLot/README.md

 Notes:

-You must use a For-Each loop to display all of the vehicles in the Array List with the correct first word for the type of car.
+-You must use a For-Each loop to display all of the vehicles in the Array List with the correct first word for the type of car.
-Notice the foot marker for the length of the truck bed in the output, be sure to include it.
+-Notice the foot marker for the length of the truck bed in the output, be sure to include it.
-You must have different numbers of each type of vehicle (like 4 cars, 2 trucks, 3 minivans).
+-You must have different numbers of each type of vehicle (like 4 cars, 2 trucks, 3 minivans).
-You must add the objects to the array list in jumbled order, not all cars together, then all trucks, etc. -- mix them up when adding them to the array list.
+-You must add the objects to the array list in jumbled order, not all cars together, then all trucks, etc. -- mix them up when adding them to the array list.

 Run the project 3 times, asking for each of the different types of vehicles, and take a screenshot of the result, like the examples above.
 Take screenshots of the code.

 Submission:the specified screenshots and the root folder for the project